But recognising the importance of this structural change and actually doing it successfully are two completely different things.

 Re-platforming:Move infrastructure to the cloud environment (see above).

-A collaboration platform:This offers the greatest risk – and affects the largest number of users – as it involves taking a SaaS approach and majorly changing your organization's IT.
+A collaboration platform:This offers the greatest risk – and affects the largest number of users – as it involves taking a SaaS approach and majorly changing your organisation's IT.

 Any move you make requires you to understand your network architecture, the potential changes and the cost implications.